MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 All authenticated principals, regardless of the method used to authenticate, also undergo an authorization check before they are allowed to perform an action on a Kusto resource.
-Kusto uses a [role-based authorization model](role-based-authorization.md): princiapsl are ascribed to one or more **security roles**, and authorization succeeds as long as one of the principal's roles is authorized.
+Kusto uses a [role-based authorization model](role-based-authorization.md): principals are ascribed to one or more **security roles**, and authorization succeeds as long as one of the principal's roles is authorized.

 For example, the **database user role** grants security principals (users or services) the right to